keshik6/deep-image-retrieval/README.md

 ### Flask App (Included in /flask_app)
+**The flask application is intended to be run independently.
+But to avoid confusions I have included the source code for the flask app in the same repository.
+So do not get confused.**
-1. Install dependencies : pip install -r requirements.txt
+1. Install dependencies : pip install -r flask_app/requirements.txt
 2. Download data.zip, fts_pca.zip and weights.zip from google drive link provided above
-3. Extract the downloaded folders (data, fts_pca and weights) and place them in static/
+3. Extract the downloaded folders (data, fts_pca and weights) and place them in flask_app/static/
-4. Deploy the app : python deploy.py
+4. Deploy the app : python flask_app/deploy.py
 5. Open a web browser and go to http://localhost:5000

-The inference results are stored in static/temp folder with a unique identifier.
+The inference results are stored in flask_app/static/temp folder with a unique identifier.
-Users have to manually clear the static/temp folder if it is taking up a lot of space.
+Users have to manually clear the flask_app/static/temp folder if it is taking up a lot of space.